srgantmoomoo/bedroom/README.md

 <br>
 # bedroom's road map
 **plans for bedroom 4**
+- no static

+**plans for bedroom 4**
-- make it a useable api via gradle
+✔ make it a useable api via gradle
 - JSON config
 - font renderer